jeffxtang/jeffxtang.github.io/_posts/2017-02-19-fast-neural-style-on-ios.md

 4. Run `evaluate.py` as follows to generate a new checkpoint with input image placeholder and output image name:
 ```
-python evaluate.py --checkpoint checkpoints_ios/model.ckpt \
+python evaluate.py --checkpoint checkpoints \
   --in-path  examples/content/dog.jpg \
   --out-path examples/content/dog-output.jpg
 ```

 5. Run `python freeze.py --model_folder=checkpoints_ios --output_graph fst_frozen.pb` to build a .pb file which combines the graph and the parameter values in the checkpoint.
 This will create a .pb file of about 6.7MB.

-6. Copy the `fst_frozen.pb` file to /tf_files, then in your TensorFlow source directory, run `bazel-bin/tensorflow/tools/quantization/quantize_graph --input=/tf_files/fst_frozen.pb  --output_node_names=preds --output=/tf_files/fst_frozen_quantized.pb --mode=weights`.
+6. Copy the `fst_frozen.pb` file to /tf_files, then cd to your TensorFlow source directory, run `bazel-bin/tensorflow/tools/quantization/quantize_graph --input=/tf_files/fst_frozen.pb  --output_node_names=preds --output=/tf_files/fst_frozen_quantized.pb --mode=weights`.
 This is the same step as step 6 of my other blog [What Kind of Dog Is It - Using TensorFlow on Mobile Device](http://jeffxtang.github.io/deep/learning,/tensorflow,/mobile,/ai/2016/09/23/mobile-tensorflow.html) and will reduce the size of the .pb file to about 1.7MB, which means that for an app size of about 135MB, the size of the Prisma app, you can put in about 60 styles for offline processing (the TensorFlow iOS library takes more than 20MB).

 7. Drag and drop the `fst_frozen_quantized.pb` file to the TensorFlow sample iOS Simple project or your own iOS app and refer to this repo's iOS sample, modified based on the TensorFlow iOS simple project example, to see how to run a session with an image input and get and process the output stylized image.
 To check out the iOS sample, copy the `ios_simple_fst` folder to your TensorFlow source root's `tensorflow/contrib/ios_examples` folder (because our project refers relatively to the TensorFlow source and the library built there) and launch the Xcode project and run the app on iOS simulator or device to see the effect of adding the trained style filter in the `fst_frozen_quantized.pb` to input images.
 Just tap on the "Run Model" button and you'll see one of the the three images included in the project stylized in about 7 seconds.